 The most common inner ear condition that causes vertigo, BPPV, can cause vertigo memory problems in patients of all ages.
-The good news is that if BPPV is the cause of the cognitive impairment, then the cognitive symptoms often clear up instantly as soon as the BPPV is cured.
+The good news is that if BPPV is the cause of the cognitive impairment, then the cognitive symptoms often clear up instantly as soon as the BPPV is resolved.

-The most common type of BPPV can be cured in 1-2 treatments about 85-90% of the time.
+The most common type of BPPV can be resolved in 1-2 treatments about 85-90% of the time.
 Therefore, finding the right healthcare provider who can properly evaluate and treat vertigo is an important step to clearing up memory problems caused by vertigo.

 In recent years, I have heard of a new clinical diagnosis used in geriatrics called “Mild Cognitive Impairment” or MCI.